Liberia men's national basketball team

 The Liberia national basketball team is the national basketball team representing Liberia.
-It is administrated by the Liberia Basketball Federation.
+It is administered by the Liberia Basketball Federation.
 Its last qualification to the FIBA Africa Championship dates back to 2007.
 Its most noteworthy international performance was in 1983 when Liberia finished among Africa's 10 elite basketball teams.
 According to the website, Afrobasket.com, the Liberia National Basketball team has not been in existence since 2013.